Maud of Gloucester, Countess of Chester: Children

 Ranulf had an illegitimate son, Robert FitzCount (died before 1166), by an unknown mistress.
 His date of birth was not recorded.
-Robert married Agnes fitz Neal; he was her second husband.
+Robert married Agnes FitzNeal; he was her second husband.

-One account contains an unsubstantiated rumor that Countess Maud poisoned her husband with the assistance of William Peverel of Nottingham, but there is no evidence that she did so.
+One account contains an unsubstantiated rumor that Maud poisoned her husband with the assistance of William Peverel of Nottingham, but there is no evidence that she did so.
 Earl Ranulf confirmed her grant to one of her servants, probably on his deathbed.
 She served as her minor son's guardian for nine years.

-She was an important patron of Repton Priory in Derbyshire.
+Maud was an important patron of Repton Priory in Derbyshire.
 She also made grants to Belvoir Priory.

 The Rotuli de Dominabus of 1185 records property Wadinton de feodo comitis Cestrie, held by Maud, Countess of Chester.
 Although she was said to be about 50 years of age in that document, she was probably closer to 60 in that year.

 Maud died on 29 July 1189, although the Annals of Tewkesbury records her death in 1190.